hintmedia/paper_trail_scrapbook/README.md

 ```

 This gem will call `find` on that class, and translate the result to a
-String via `to_s`, so it can be a simple Rails Model, or you can create a custom Ruby class that has `find` class method and
+String via `to_s`, so it can be a simple Rails model, or a custom Ruby class that has `find` class method and
 expects the `whodunnit` value.
 For example

 ```ruby